Miguel Rojas Player Props: Dodgers vs. Pirates

-Miguel Rojas -- with a slugging percentage of .379 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Luis Ortiz on the mound, on July 4 at 9:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas and his .375 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Osvaldo Bido and the Pittsburgh Pirates at Dodger Stadium, Wednesday at 10:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Pirates.
+In his most recent game he had a one-hit performance (1-for-4) against the Pirates.

 Miguel Rojas Game Info & Props vs. the Pirates